 Methadone has been a common addiction medicine used by treatment centers since the 1960s and is still considered an effective treatment today.
 At the time of this writing, methadone can only be obtained in New Mexico if the individual is a program that offers it as inclusion under their treatment methods and often requires daily outpatient visits.

 Buprenorphine is a partial opiate agonist that aims to reduce heroin cravings.
 It is the ideal treatment for people who are currently undergoing a detox, as they can reduce the cravings without producing any of the harmful effects brought by actual heroin.

 The effects of this drug are possible because it also contains naloxone, which is an opioid antagonist that was designed to combat the euphoric high that people experience whenever they use opioids or other drugs.

 Buprenorphine is available upon the prescription of a medical physician.
 It can be administered through injections or a subdermal implant which must be replaced every six months.

 Naltrexone is an opioid antagonist.
 The drug is long-acting and is only administered once a month.
 Naltrexone blocks the effects of opioids in the body and is considered a safe treatment option because it does not cause any sedative or addictive effects.

-With that, the chances of clients becoming physically dependent on Naltrexone is quite low.
+With that, the chances of clients becoming physically dependent on Naltrexone are quite low.
 NIDA states that most individuals have trouble complying with this heroin treatment, which is why its efficacy has certain limitations and why it is combined with buprenorphine in the most effective forms of therapy.
-Regardless, it is still a valid treatment option and has been approved to use in heroin treatment facilities.
+Regardless, it is still a valid treatment option and has been approved for use in heroin treatment facilities.

 Heroin Relapse Prevention and Treatment